maschnetwork/aws-lambda-spring-boot-3/README.md

 # Spring Boot 3 on AWS Lambda example

 The following repository contains an example of a Spring Boot 3 application that is running on AWS Lambda.
-Since Spring Boot 3 is based on Java 17, we have to use an [AWS Lambda custom runtime](https://aws.amazon.com/blogs/compute/build-a-custom-java-runtime-for-aws-lambda/).
+Since Spring Boot 3 is based on Java 17, we have to use a [AWS Lambda custom runtime](https://aws.amazon.com/blogs/compute/build-a-custom-java-runtime-for-aws-lambda/).
 For translation between
-API Gateway Events and plain HTTP requests the example project uses the [AWS Lambda Web adapter](https://github.com/awslabs/aws-lambda-web-adapter).
+API Gateway Events and plain HTTP requests the project uses the [AWS Lambda Web adapter](https://github.com/awslabs/aws-lambda-web-adapter).

 ## Prerequisites